 There is an expected volume of air that ensures proper distribution of air.
 There should not be an instance whereby the air is lacking in the system, and the process will be incomplete.

 The dust collector uses an electric motor that supplies energy to drive the fan.
-The dust collector motor supplies enough power that operate fans during the whole process.
+The dust collector motor provides enough power to operate fans during the process.
 It has to accommodate both temperature and flow rate.

 Dust collection systems have ductwork to draw in the air.
 The ductwork is the heart of the dust collection system.
 It is a simple component, but it controls the performance of the system.
 To ensure proper performance, consider the tool size when you want the pipe size.

 These should be compatible.
 Consider the air requirements, pipe length, the number of machines serviced, and the types of particulates extracted.

 How to waste material is removed from the air